DataThinkMonkey/batt/README.md

 # batt
-Laptop battery log generator and warning. script to check battery and notify all terminals and KDE notifcation if battery goes below 15%.
+Laptop battery log generator and warning.
+Script to check battery and notify all terminals and KDE notifcation if battery goes below 15%.

+Depends on acpi, so it needs to be installed to work.

 batt.log file created in current directory.